microsoft/hlsl-specs/proposals/0018-work-graphs.md

 `SV_DispatchGrid` can optionally appear anywhere in a record.

-If the record arrives at a [broadcasting launch node](#broadcasting-launch-nodes) that doesn't declare a fixed dispatch grid size via `[NodeDispatchGrid(x,y,z)]`, `SV_DispatchGrid` becomes the dynamic grid size used to launch at the node.
+If the record arrives at a [broadcasting launch node](#launch-modes) that doesn't declare a fixed dispatch grid size via `[NodeDispatchGrid(x,y,z)]`, `SV_DispatchGrid` becomes the dynamic grid size used to launch at the node.
 The value has no special significance in other contexts.

 ## Acknowledgments

 This spec is an extensive collaboration between the Microsoft HLSL and Direct3D teams and IHV partners.

-Special thanks to Claire Andrews, Amar Patel, Tex Riddell, and Greg Roth.
+Special thanks to Claire Andrews, Amar Patel, and Tex Riddell

 <!-- {% endraw %} -->